eisl-nctu/aquila/README.md

 # The Aquila SoC
 Aquila is an open-source 32-bit RISC-V RV32IMA compliant processor core for Xilinx FPGAs, released under the BSD-3-Clause Licence.
 The processor core is encapsulated as a reusable IP for Xilinx Vivado EDA tools.
-You can use the Vivado Block Diagram Editor to integrates Aquila with other IPs in Vivado IP catalog to create an application-specific processor SoC.
+You can use the Vivado Block Diagram Editor to integrate Aquila with other IPs in Vivado IP catalog to create an application-specific processor SoC.

 ![](docs/aquila_soc.jpg)